(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 This diet can help you feel more comfortable and prevent

 .
 In the past, gastroenteritis diets have included withholding food for 24 hours and the BRAT diet (bananas, rice, applesauce, toast).
-However, experts, including the American Academy of Pediatrics (AAP) and the United States Centers for Disease Control and Prevention (CDC), do not recommend withholding food or the BRAT diet.
+However, some organizations do not recommend withholding food or the BRAT diet.

 If you or your child has gastroenteritis, choose a diet that is nutritious and prevents dehydration.
 For most people of all ages, that diet is your normal food intake, perhaps modified slightly by limiting sugars and fatty or spicy foods.